S1SYPHOS/Gulp4-Metalsmith-Starter/README.md

   - compiles & builds everything
   - minifies & compresses everything
 - `npm run debug` - Runs Metalsmith script with debugging option enabled Additional npm scripts can be found inside `package.json` (such as serving the site with production settings).
+For those in need of a more lightweight solution, just modify templates, add some content and/or drop assets into `_posts/assets`, then run `node ./index.js` to build the site (which could then be served with `gulp server`).

 ## Contributing